Visit Cromer Beach

 Cromer has a lovely town centre just a short walk from the seafront.
 Explore independent shops, grab a coffee, or visit the RNLI Henry Blogg Museum to learn about the town’s proud lifeboat history.

-Each year visitors and locals alike enjoy the Cromer carnival during the summer time.
+Each year visitors and locals enjoy the Cromer carnival during the summer time.

 Getting To Cromer